tequirk/swole-tracker/PRIVACY.md

 *   The time spent on the Application
 *   The operating system you use on your mobile device

-The Application does not gather precise information about the location of your mobile device.

 The Application collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:

 *   Geolocation Services: The Service Provider utilizes location data to provide features such as personalized content, relevant recommendations, and location-based services.